rconstanzo/karma/karma~1.6/karma~/packaging/karma/readme.md

 Version 1.6 (current beta version):
 The mac version (.mxo) is a 64-bit UB2, working on both Intel and Apple Silicon machines, for Max 7 or later.
 The windows version comes in the form of a 64-bit Intel external (.mxe64), for Max 7 (64-bit) or Max 8 or later.
-!!
-NOTE !!
-The Windows versions are still version 1.1 and NOT updated with the new features - coming soon.

 ==================================